WHERE ARE THE BIG VOICES?

 Kellow further states that “In New York, for instance, it’s well known that there is a reluctance for many teachers to commit to the extra time and care needed to train dramatic voices.
 Generally, lyric voices turn into finished products much sooner, and teachers who desperately crave a reputation in the business for turning out top talents, perhaps can’t be blamed for focusing on lighter voices.”

 My friend Jim Slouffman made us a gift of a multi-DVD collection of the operas of Richard Strauss.
 In almost every instance the casting is beyond reproach, featuring some of the great voices of the past century, Another collection of CD’s I recently acquired features (mostly German) singers associated with the Dresden Opera during the first half the 20th century.
-The repertory is largely Strauss/Wagner, and so are many of the voices: Wagnerian.
+The repertory is largely Strauss/Wagner, and so are many of the voices: Straussian-Wagnerian.

 Was it something in the water, I wondered?
 Or was there a German/Scandinavian way of training voices that has been lost?
-Or was it perhaps that only Scandinavians (Flagstad, Melchior, Nilsson) and Germans are physically equipped to handle the rigors of the Wagner/Strauss canon?
+Or i it perhaps that only Scandinavians (Flagstad, Melchior, Nilsson) and Germans are physically equipped to handle the rigors of the Wagner/Strauss canon?
 What about George London or James Morris or Ramon Vinay in their time?
 What about today’s Christine Goerke and Jay Hunter Morris?

 I then went on a brief search trying to find an answer to the questions I had asked myself.
 Laboriously I came up with some snippets of information.